-Asparagus This market is steady.
-Supplies out of Mexico continue to show availability in small, standard, and large sizing.
-Jumbo sizing is available as well.
+Asparagus This market is firm to start the week.
+Supplies out of Mexico continue to be ample to fill all orders.
+Small, standard, and large sizing are all available.
+Jumbo sizing has pretty good numbers as well.
 Product from Peru is also available.
 This product can be loaded in LA or Florida if desired.

-Avocado Mexican supplies are much more consistent than over the last couple of weeks.
-Size 48's remain tight as growers are in clean up acreage that is yielding heavy to the small sizes.
-California fruit harvest will increase weekly with improving maturity, flavor and oil content.

-Chile's volume will continue its decline weekly as their season comes to an end by the end of the month.
-Great demand is continuing to firm the market.
+Avocado 1 Mexican supplies are decent, but not enough supply on 48's at this time.
+Maturity and flavor are excellent.
+California fruit harvest continues to increase weekly with improving maturity, flavor and oil content.
+Chile's volume will continue its decline weekly as their season comes to an end.
+Great demand is driving the avocado market and pricing.